Recommended Vaccination Protocol For Puppies and Dogs

 Vaccinations are a hot topic for humans and pets.
 This short article is not to debate the topic.
 This is simply to provide some very informative links from the experts in immunology and those influencing the vaccination protocols and the science and studies behind it.

-For many years living in the Upper Peninsula of Michigan, veterinarians there couldn’t figure out how we were not plagued with Parvovirus, which was rampant there and had wiped-out many breeders.
+For many years living in the Upper Peninsula of Michigan, veterinarians there couldn’t figure out how we were not plagued with Parvovirus, which was rampant there and had wiped out many breeders.
 It is said the UP has such a high rate of Parvovirus because of wolves and coyotes spreading it.
-We had healthy dogs, we fed the best possible foods, we supported excellent immune-systems in our dogs in every way possible, we practiced bio-security to the nth degree and I am a cleaning fanatic.
+We had healthy dogs, we fed the best possible foods, we supported excellent immune systems in our dogs in every way possible, we practiced bio-security to the nth degree and I am a cleaning fanatic.
 Then, as you probably know, we obtained an older and fully “vaccinated” pup from another kennel and he became sick with Parvovirus within weeks.
-While his sister, from the same litter with the same vaccinations at the same time never contracted it, despite being with him all the time, crating with him, sleeping with him, etc. And no matter what we did to stave it off, we had several litters that contracted it.
+His sister, from the same litter with the same vaccinations at the same time never contracted it, despite being with him all the time, crating with him, sleeping with him, etc. And no matter what we did to stave it off, several litters contracted it.

 I consulted with the best immunologists in the country and the recommended vaccination protocols were adopted immediately.
-And instead of puppies being vaccinated at 6 weeks and leaving for their new homes at 8-weeks, I started their first Parvo/Distemper vaccination at 8.5 – 9 weeks, and kept them until after their 12-week vaccine, or with an agreement with new owners that they would follow the protocol.
+Instead of puppies being vaccinated at 6 weeks and leaving for their new homes at 8 weeks, I started their first Parvo/Distemper vaccination at 8.5 – 9 weeks and kept them until after their 12-week vaccine, or with an agreement with new owners that they would follow the protocol.

 Hmmm… I did say this would be a short post to simply provide some links.
-Maybe I will write more about this in the future, but you need to read it from the experts in the field of immunology, not me.
-I hope and encourage you to become as educated as can about the health of your dog–or any puppy you consider getting.
-The first weeks and months of their precious lives not only depends on the health of the bitch, what she is fed, her immunization history, etc., (Nutrigenomics, but that’s for another story) but what the breeder feeds them, the attention given to the pups, what they are learning at critical develpemental periods.
-But one of the most important decisions is what vaccination protocol they have chosen to start your pup on.
-Because what they have chosen is absolutely critical to the health of your pup for the rest of their life.
+Maybe I will write more about this in the future, but you need to read it from the experts in the field of immunology.
+I hope and encourage you to become educated about the health of your dog—or any puppy you consider getting.
+The first weeks and months of their precious lives not only depend on the health of the bitch, what she is fed, her immunization history, etc., (Nutrigenomics, but that’s for another story) but what the breeder feeds them, the attention given to the pups, what they are learning at critical developmental periods.
+But one of the most important decisions is the vaccination protocol they have chosen to start your pup on.
+Because what they have chosen is critical to the health of your pup for the rest of their life.
 Research it like their life depends on it.
 It does.
-It is your responsiblity–not your veterinarian’s, not your breeder, not your friend or mom.
+It is your responsibility—not your veterinarian’s, not your breeder’s, not your friend’s or your mom’s.
 There are no excuses.
 Choose your breeder wisely.
 Choose your veterinarian wisely.
-Chose your vaccination protocol wisely.
+Choose your vaccination protocol wisely.

 Recommended Minimal Core Vaccination Protocol: